jjjj473/VEN/README.md

 ```bash
 ./editor
 ```
-Right-click inside the editor to open a menu with actions like Open, Save, Undo, Redo and formatting commands.
+Use the menu bar or right-click context menu for actions like Open, Save, Undo and formatting.
+The status bar shows the current line and column.
+Open Preferences from the View menu to change the editor font size.